pikesley/jlock/README.md

 make setup
 ```

-This will install and configure everything, and then reboot into a running clock.
+This will install everything, and then reboot into a running clock.

 ![running jlock](assets/images/jlock.png)